migace/markdown-live-editor/README.md

 With a script by [evilstreak](https://github.com/evilstreak) wrote a very simple implementation.
 The whole is not complicated, and the biggest job was done just [evilstreak](https://github.com/evilstreak).
 Thanks

 ## Demo
+See how [it](http://projects.tiptopdesign.pl/markdown-live-editor/) works.
+Maybe it will help you somehow.
+I hope.
 ![demo](http://projects.tiptopdesign.pl/markdown-live-editor/images/markdown.png)

 ## License